7RU7H/Archive/Reconnaissance/OSINT/OSINT-Chris-Kubecka-DEFCON-27-Talk.md

 #### Smart Electric Meters

-- Mandatory in some EU countires
+- Mandatory in some EU countries
 - Mandatory in some US areas
 - Privacy concerns
 	- Can be refused in Netherlands